skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **guess** *(string)* - Default: *'hf'*

   This parameter determines the initial guess method for the MRCI calculations.
+  MRCI calculation requires MCSCF orbital as a initial guess and MCSCF calculation requires HF guess orbital, so watch out for confuse HF and MCSCF guess.

   + *'hf'*: Initial guess orbitals for the MRCI calculations are generated from the HF calculations.
-    After generating HF orbitals, MCSCF calculation will be performed from converged HF orbitals.
-    The MRCI uses converged MCSCF orbitals as an initial guess.
+    In every step, both HF and MCSCF calculation are perferomed for generating initial guess for MRCI calculation.
   + *'read'*: Initial guess orbitals of MCSCF calculation are read from the 'mocoef' file which contains the converged MCSCF orbitals calculated at the previous time step.
-    The MRCI uses converged MCSCF orbitals as an initial guess.
+    In every step, only MCSCF calculation is performed for generating inital guess for MRCI calculation.

 \